ljtamang/DeepCodeSet/README.md

 # DeepCodeSet
-DeepCode is a set of instructional materials in to assist with the development of adaptive instructional systems (AISs) that foster the monitoring, understanding,and scaffolding of code comprehension processes and the acquisition of code comprehension skills for students learningto program.
+DeepCode is a set of instructional materials to assist with the development of adaptive instructional systems (AISs) that foster the monitoring, understanding,and scaffolding of code comprehension processes and the acquisition of code comprehension skills for students learningto program.
 It can be also used for other purposes such as assessment, problem-solving, and in various other learning activities and for other instructional purposes.

-##About Metadata
+## About Metadata

 ### Logical Steps
 Logical steps are meaningful, higher-level steps in the overall solution/algorithm implemented by the code.
 The logical step should be something very high level and link the code to the story/real-world application at a very high level.
 It should be a concise and one sentence in size referring mostly to objects and relations of the domain/problem being solved.
 It simply indicate the meaningful purpose/functionality of each code chunk in the context of the overall goal/purpose of the code.